sxyazi/go-collection/README.md

   </details>

-- Merge: Merges the current dict with other dicts
+- `Merge` merges the current map with other maps

   <details>
   <summary>Examples</summary>